bml-research/data_analysis_bml/excel/excel_12_data_visualization_exercises.md

 Use the same data as from exercise 3 to create a pie chart.
 Filter the data that contain oil in the name.
 Create a pie chart representing the Emissions per kg from `Processing`, `Transport`, `Packaging` and `Retail`.
 Make sure to add proper axis titles, a title, data labels and a legend.

+### Exercise 7

+Download the [data set about](https://www.kaggle.com/datasets/kkhandekar/calories-in-food-items-per-100-grams) food calories per 100 g.

+The data set contains units in the cells.
+First clean the dataset.
+Create a box plot for `Energy per 100 g in KJ` plotted against the `Food Categories`.

+Which two Food Categories show the highest energy per weigth?

 ---